p-lleonart/website-from-scratch/src/modules/database/README.md

 }
 ```

-Please note that you can override every method of BaseModel if you need something more complex.
+Please note that you can override every method of BaseModel if you need something more complex (you can see an example in the Auth module).

 ### Get